 Want to know more?
 Reach out to one of our experts.

-Ken has more than 41 years of toll road and public transportation facility management and consulting experience.
-He spent 33 years working for the Port Authority of New York and New Jersey, most recently as the director of tunnels, bridges and bus terminals.
-There he managed a staff of 1,400, an operating budget of $250 million, and oversaw facilities that handled more than 1.5 million customers per day.
+Ken has more than 46 years of toll road and public transportation facility management and consulting experience.
+He spent 33 years working for the Port Authority of New York and New Jersey, most recently as the Director of tunnels, bridges and bus terminals.
+There he managed a staff of 1,400, an operating budget of $250 million, and oversaw facilities including the George Washington Bridge, the Lincoln and Holland Tunnels and the Port Authority Bus Terminal that served more than 1.5 million customers per day.
 After leaving the Port Authority in 2004, Ken served as national director of toll services for AECOM, where he developed consultative and engineering relationships with toll agencies and state departments of transportation.
-Ken now serves as senior vice president, Conduent transportation solutions, where he facilitates transportation revenue solutions with a primary focus on tolling and user fees.
+Ken now serves as senior director for global business development for Conduent Public Transportation and Mobility, where he facilitates transportation revenue solutions with a primary focus on tolling and user fees as well as on other transportation management solutions.
 In January 2013, the International Bridge, Tunnel and Tolling Association (IBTTA) made Ken an Honorary Member, its highest possible recognition.

-You can arrange an interview or speaker presentation with our transportation thought leaders.
-To discuss opportunities, contact Kevin Lightfoot, Conduent Public Relations at email@example.com.
+Arrange an interview or a speaker presentation with our thought leaders by contacting Sean Collins, Conduent Public Relations, at Sean.Collins2@conduent.com.